 The most successful manufacturer of these products is Typar®.
 As a result, all manufacturer's spunbond products are often referred to as "Typar" as a group.
 US Fabrics SF line of spunbond geotextiles are offered as equivalents to the Typar® product line.

 The spunbond process is considered the fastest manufacturing method for nonwoven fabrics.
 As a result, spunbonding is considered to be more economical than other manufacturing methods such as needle punching staple fiber.
-Spunbond, nonwoven geotextiles are known for their superior tensile strengths per weight.
-The spunbonded process results in excellent fiber distribution leading to very uniform weights and physical properties.
+During the spunbonding process extruded filaments are spun onto a collecting belt and bonded by applying heated rolls.

 US Fabrics SF line of geotextiles are nonwoven, spunbonded, continuous filament, polypropylene geotextiles that offer the consistent quality expected of spunbond geotextiles.